You Boys Like Dune-Buggy Rallies?

 My fearless leader: Ryan Millen, a dirt-deviling vet who’s been off-road racing for 20 years.

-And it just so happens that he was about to launch a new off-road racing adventure company at the time.
+He lives in the OC.
+And it just so happens that he was about to launch a new off-road racing adventure company.

 This is it: Baja Banditos.